JulienPotvin/foolAround/crawler.md

 	Goal  : Extract data from the schedule timetable according given parsing_patterns

 	Input:
-			navigationLog : 	List of (previous_url,new_url,request) to get to this page table_selectors : 	List of css selector(s) of the parent element containing the timetable(s)
+			navigation_log : 	List of (previous_url,new_url,request) to get to this page table_selectors : 	List of css selector(s) of the parent element containing the timetable(s)
-			ext_data_selectors:	List of css selector(s) to external resource (i.e. not all info is wihtin the table ; action depends on parsing_pattern)
+			ext_data_selectors:	List of css selector(s) to external resource (i.e. not all info is within the table ; action depends on parsing_pattern)
 			variable_masks:		List of dic used as a mask to interpret information obtained in each table of table_selectors (i.e. headerValue : busbudInterpretation/format) (eg. {